Early in the pandemic, private insurer payments for telehealth and in-person claims were similar

 Health Spending

 Among the overwhelming majority of providers offering the same service by telehealth and in-person, the average paid amount for claims delivered over telehealth was within plus or minus 10% of the payment for in-person claims.
-For 5% of providers offering mental health therapy and 4% of providers offering other evaluation and management services, the payment for telehealth was 10% or more lower than in-person care by the same provider.
-Conversely, for about 1 in 10 providers, the payment for telehealth claims was more than 10% higher than in-person care by the same provider.
+For 5% of providers offering other evaluation and management services and 10% of providers offering mental health therapy, the payment for telehealth was lower than in-person care by the same provider by at least 10%.
+Conversely, for about 1 in 10 providers, the payment for telehealth claims was more than 10% higher than that for in-person care by the same provider.

 Discussion